 A special case in the shipment profiles is the treatment of chemical warfare agents.
 These materials were first considered in ERG2000.
 In 2000, entries were given for two release scenarios: (1) a transportation-related release scenario and (2) a weapons-related release scenario in which the material is released in a criminal or terrorist act.
 The transportation-related release scenario was removed in 2004 (but retained for those chemical agents that have a proper shipping name and are TIH).
-The treatment of chemical warfare agents is outlined in Section 2.2.2.
-It is largely unchanged from the ERG2016 analysis.
+The treatment of chemical warfare agents is outlined in Section 2.3 and has evolved significantly since 2020.